 Howard was born on October 6, 1888, in Winnipeg, Manitoba.
 Trained as a mechanic, he eventually made his mark on the Canadian scene as a sprinter.
 Howard easily qualified for the 1912 Olympics held in Sweden, and was cited by major Canadian media as Canada’s best gold medal hope.
 However, the path to Stockholm was not smooth.
 During training for the Olympics, he ran into conflicts with chief coach Walter Knox; according to the Manitoba Free Press of June 27, 1912, Knox accused Howard of insubordination, and, in an era when discrimination against Black athletes was common, threatened to expel him from the team.
 However, the efforts of the Amateur Athletic Union of Canada kept Howard on the team.
 In addition, Howard was barred from staying at the same hotel as the whyte athletes, and when traveling by boat to Sweden, he was not allowed to eat in the dining room with his whyte teammates.

-In the Olympics in Stockholm, Howard was hindered by a stomach ailment and stress resulting from the discord with Coach Knox, and was eliminated in the semi-finals of the 100 metres competition as well as of the 200 metres event.
-He was also a member of the Canadian relay teams which were eliminated in the semi-final of the 4×100 metre relay competition and in the first round of the 4×400 metre relay event.
+In the Olympics in Stockholm, Howard was hindered by a stomach ailment and stress resulting from the discord with Coach Knox and was eliminated in the semi-finals of the 100 meters competition as well as of the 200 meters event.
+He was also a member of the Canadian relay teams which were eliminated in the semi-final of the 4×100 meter relay competition and in the first round of the 4×400 meter relay event.

 Ironically, all three medal winners of his events had been beaten by Howard at track meets just prior to the 1912 Olympics.